cristian-sulea/cristian-sulea-net/site/content/_blog/jekyll-instant-search.md

 What this code does is call the `search-script.js` file, add the actual search field, and finally configure the results that are displayed.

-Since this is in the '_includes' folder and contains everything needed to perform a search, it can be added anywhere on the page knowing that the JS will only be loaded where it is needed.
+Since this is in the `_includes` folder and contains everything needed to perform a search, it can be added anywhere on the page knowing that the JS will only be loaded where it is needed.

 To embed the search field into any page, simply add the following code wherever you want it to appear: